Qwlouse/Binding/README.md

     run_evaluation.py

-NOTE: This will take up about 12 GBytes of disk space.
+NOTE: This should take about an hour and use about 26 GBytes of disk space.

 ## Plots
 The `Plots.ipynb` notebook generates all the figures used in the paper.